-There is another pertinent point that I would like to make that would actually have an impact on the services delivered by government to the community.
+There is another pertinent point I would like to make that would actually have an impact on the services delivered by government to the community.
 The government must invest in the budget in improving outdated, clunky software and databases.
-While the Labor government and the Canberra Liberals may make the point about the cost being a reason not to do something, a service where Canberrans' safety is concerned requires genuine attention and urgency to resolve the issue.
+While the Labor government and the Canberra Liberals may make the point about the cost being a reason not to do something, a service where Canberrans' safety is concerned requires genuine attention and urgency to resolving the issue.
 Budget decisions are reflective of these government priorities.
-I ask the government to consider the real impacts on the community of decisions made about whether or not to fund something, such as the Fix My Street system.
+So I ask the government to consider the real impacts to the community of decisions made on whether or not to fund something, such as the Fix My Street system.
 Such investments may actually create considerable savings for the government over the longer term.

 Ultimately, the Canberra community deserve user-friendly and responsive online government services.
 This motion goes some way to acknowledging these issues and takes a step to attempt to address them.
-I hope my comments on sending many issues to committee inquiries in lieu of tangible investment in improving our services are acknowledged and considered as well.
+I hope my comments on sending many issues to committee inquiries in lieu of tangible investment to improve our services are acknowledged and considered as well.

-MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General,

-Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (11.05): Madam Assistant Speaker, you have no idea how long I have waited to talk about Fix My Street!
-I have had my question time brief ready to go-it is my No 1 question time brief, Fix My Street reform progress-and no-one has asked about it.
-No-one asked about it until last week-and, honestly, I cannot wait.

-I absolutely support this motion and I have no issue with it at all.
+MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (11.05): You have no idea how long I have waited to talk about Fix My Street!
+I have had my question time brief ready to go-my No 1 question time brief; Fix My Street reform progress-and no-one has asked.
+No-one has asked until last week-and, honestly, I cannot wait.
+I absolutely support this motion and have no issue with it at all.
 I have no issue with an inquiry; in fact, I would welcome an inquiry.
-I would love for the light to be shone finally on the extraordinary efforts that have been undertaken by Access Canberra and in TCCS to improve Fix My Street, particularly over the last 13 or 14 months.
+I would love for the light to be shone finally on the extraordinary efforts that have been undertaken by Access Canberra and in TCCS to improve Fix My Street, particularly over these last 13 or 14 months.

-I want to stress that I agree with Mr Braddock entirely.
-In fact, we went through this existential crisis of our committees in the Ninth Assembly, where things were constantly being referred, and I believe that we ended up at a point where we recognised that committees self-referring inquiries-given that, at least then, there were members from most parties on every committee-was the right way to go, rather than the Assembly directing committees.
-In that spirit, and in that vein, I want to acknowledge Mr Braddock's comments on the independence of committees and that there is no guarantee that there will be an inquiry.
+I do want to stress that I agree with Mr Braddock entirely.
+In fact, we went through this existential crisis of our committees in the Ninth Assembly, where things were constantly being referred, and I do believe that we ended up at a point where we recognised that committees self-referring inquiries-given that, at least then, there were members from most parties on every committee-was the right way to go, rather than the Assembly directing committees.
+So, in that spirit and in that vein, I want to acknowledge Mr Braddock's comments on the independence of committees and that there is no guarantee that there will be an inquiry.

 Given that, I will tell you all the things that I have been waiting to tell you about Fix My Street, in case there is no inquiry.
-I look forward to repeating this if there is an inquiry.
-Fix My Street has had significant investment, so let me clear up that myth that has been perpetuated.
-It is not outdated technology, either.
-If anyone was listening last week, they would know I said that one of the major issues is that the digital account system or the interface of Fix My Street was not connecting seamlessly with the back end of the system.
+I look forward to repeating this if there is.
+Fix My Street has had significant investments.
+So let me clear up that myth that has been perpetuated.
+It is not outdated technology either.
+If anyone was listening last week, I said that one of the major issues is that the digital account system or the interface of Fix My Street was not connecting seamlessly with the back end of the system.